14 zip codes·Updated June 2026

 4 Bedroom$2,190/mo

-Fair Market Rents are published annually by HUD for the Spokane metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Spokane metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Spokane metro area is $1,340/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the Spokane metro is $1,340/month.
+Asking rents track close to the federal benchmark, within 10%.

 Spokane got discovered during the remote work wave.
 People from Seattle and Portland realized they could live here for a fraction of the cost, and rents went up accordingly.
-It's still more affordable than the west side of the state, but the gap has narrowed.
+Still more affordable than the west side of the state, but the gap has narrowed.
 South Hill and the area around Gonzaga are premium.
-North Spokane and the west side are more affordable.
-Washington state's tenant protection laws apply here same as Seattle, so know the rules.
-The economy runs on healthcare (Providence, MultiCare), education, and increasingly, remote workers.
-It's a smaller market with less liquidity than a major metro, which means pricing accurately matters even more — there are fewer renters looking at any given time.
+North Spokane and the west side are cheaper.
+Washington tenant protection laws apply here same as Seattle.
+Know the rules.
+The economy runs on healthcare (Providence, MultiCare), education, and remote workers.
+Smaller market with less liquidity than a major metro, which makes pricing accuracy more important.
+Fewer renters are searching at any given time.